Short-Term vs. Long-Term Loans | SMB Compass

 - Unexpected and emergency business costs

 However, one of the drawbacks of short-term business loans is that the interest rates can be higher.
-So, you need to be sure that you can afford repayments.
+So, it would help if you were sure that you could afford repayments.
 On the upside, it’s a great way to build your credit background.
 This way, you’ll get to qualify for a more comprehensive and larger loan in the future.